shayanadc/elecsign/README.md

 ##### View

-The View implementation entity to keep all user input coordinates and represent them
+The View implementation entity fo keeping all user input coordinates and to represent them
 ```
 // Memory representation for "A0B0F35":
 // View 1: